RubyCrypto/rbnacl/README.md

 # But if the ciphertext has been tampered with:
 crypto_secret_box.open(nonce, corrupted_ciphertext)
 #=> Crypto::CryptoError exception is raised.
-# Chosen ciphertext attacks are prevented.
+# Chosen ciphertext attacks are prevented by authentication and constant-time comparisons
 ```